 Thursday Morning Horse Show

 The Thursday Morning Horse Show Series is a long established tradition at the Bucks County Horse Park.
-Continuously running for almost 30 years, our philosophy is to provide exhibitors a fun schooling atmosphere while introducing the rules and procedures of more formal shows.
+Continuously running for over 30 years, our philosophy is to provide exhibitors a fun schooling atmosphere while introducing the rules and procedures of more formal shows.
 This show series culminates at the Annual Banquet held in November, where Year End Award recipients are honored.

 Many volunteers are always needed; this is a great way to learn more about hunters and jumpers.
 All ages, no experience necessary and great perks!
 Call the office for more information.